McCloud River redband trout: Distribution

 Sampling locations from Habibi et al. 2022.
 Demonstrates Upper McCloud River watershed (red box).

-The main geographic location of O. m. stonei is in the McCloud and Pit River Rivers.
+The geographic location of O. m. calisulat is isolated to the McCloud River.
 The Upper McCloud River (characterized as being upstream from the impassable McCloud falls) tributaries (Sheepheaven, Moosehead, Edson and Dry Creek) are thought to contain these fish in their least introgressed, most primitive forms.
-Disconnectivity of the Upper McCloud and Lower McCloud via the McCloud Falls arose from volcanic activity during the Pleistocene, isolating O. m. stonei from the Sacramento drainage basin and the ocean.
+Disconnectivity of the Upper McCloud and Lower McCloud via the McCloud Falls arose from volcanic activity during the Pleistocene, isolating O. m. calisulat from the Sacramento drainage basin and the ocean.
 Many of the northern tributaries of the McCloud River also flow underground for dry parts of the year, cutting off some streams from the main river and isolating fish populations.

-Genetic data from Currens, Schreck, and Li (2009) indicates that Goose Lake, Warner Valley, and Chewaucan Basin redband trout have similarities to the McCloud River redband trout, and thus should be considered part of the distribution of the McCloud River redband trout.

 The McCloud River watershed used to be connected to the Sacramento River drainage basin, allowing for anadromous migrations.
 About 80 years ago the Shasta Dam was built, isolating the McCloud River watershed from the ocean.
 Additionally, the existence of McCloud falls, which are impassable to fish, isolates the Upper McCloud River from the Lower McCloud River and Shasta Lake.

-The historic range of O. m. stonei (prior to the construction of Shasta Dam) included the McCloud and Pit Rivers, which converged near the current day Shasta dam.
-There is also genetic evidence amongst the redband trout strains that show there was connectivity between the Upper Sacramento, Klamath, and Columbia rivers and the northern basins of the Great Basin during the Pleistocene.